mehulcode12/Udemy-Python/README.md

 🏁 [Completed](./certificate.pdf) on Jan 3, 2024.

-👤 If anyone needs help with the course, please feel free to contact me on [**Telegram**](https://t.me/hschickdevs).

-🚨 While this repository's filesystem contains the project files that I completed for **all** 100 days of the course, below are the links the projects that were the **_most interesting/signifigant_** to me throughout the course:

 > All projects require Python `version >= 3.9` and the packages in their corresponding package requirements to run.
 ___